KimTrijnh/react-mega-movie/README.md

 # Challenge
 * Not easy to have a clear flow at the beginning for a beginner, easy to endup with a mess of small components.
 * Many will-know-in-future tools.
 Now using very basic tools so get to know that how usefull those in-the-future-tools will be.
-* Bootstrap is suck in react.
-Seems too hard to create a functionality (**Pagination, slider,etc...**) by my own, but the available ones are ugly @.@.
+* Bootstrap is suck in react. there are many packages (**Pagination, slider,etc...**) available, but the available ones are sometimes ugly @.@.
 Although many packages, libaries are provied but they are inconsistent as a whole.
 Reactstrap is still limited.
+* Overall, It is a very usefull work to do, that covers up almost main concepts of react.

 ## User Stories